 Despite Misplaced Fears On Exports, Mexico Growth To Suffer

 On both fronts, these fears are probably misplaced, or at least overstated, Anthony Yuen, global energy strategist with Citi said.
-“With respect to the first, while true that expectations for Mexican economic growth have been revised significantly lower (Citi economists are now forecasting only 1.2% growth in Mexican GDP in 2017 versus 2.3% pre-election), we expect the key drivers of growth in US exports to Mexico to prevail.”
+“With respect to the first, while true that expectations for Mexican economic growth have been revised significantly lower (Citi economists are now forecasting only 1.2 percent growth in Mexican GDP in 2017 versus 2.3 percent pre-election), we expect the key drivers of growth in US exports to Mexico to prevail.”

 Four key factors are expected to keep growth in US natural gas exports to Mexico robust in the coming years: (1) growth in electricity demand and generation capacity; (2) a massive expansion of the pipeline network; (3) a reduction in LNG imports; and (4) domestic production declines.
-We see these drivers largely remaining intact in a slower economic growth environment.
+Citi views these drivers largely remaining intact in a slower economic growth environment.

 Growth in demand for natural gas could slow with weaker GDP growth, but fuel switching to still add demand

-This capacity is expected to see strong utilization rates since (1) these new plants should sit below both fuel oil and coal in the power stack and (2) the expanding pipeline network within Mexico, as discussed below, will facilitate the delivery of gas to regions previously reliant on these more expensive fuels.
+This capacity is expected to see strong utilization rates since (1) these new plants should sit below both fuel oil and coal in the power stack and the expanding pipeline network within Mexico (as discussed below) will facilitate the delivery of gas to regions previously reliant on these more expensive fuels.